flashlin/Samples/torch-qa/fine-tune/data-user/info.md

 [ ] Open attachment from the mail
 [ ] Forward the mail to colleagues
 [v] Delete junk/spam mail

+Question: When received spam mail from stranger, what shoud you do?
+Answer: Delete junk/spam mail.

 Question: Which of the following applies to the email usage policy?